fish-shell/fish-shell/CONTRIBUTING.rst

 potential bugs or code that is extremely hard to understand.
 They also help ensure the code has a consistent style and that it avoids patterns that tend to confuse people.

-Ultimately we want lint free code.
-However, at the moment a lot of cleanup is required to reach that goal.
-For now simply try to avoid introducing new lint.

 To make linting the code easy there are two make targets: ``lint`` and ``lint-all``.
 The latter does exactly what the name implies.
 The former